OLD PEAK GROUP

 Where this occurs, we will ensure that the transfer is subject to appropriate safeguards or is otherwise permitted under applicable law.
 For example, in the context of personal information transferred outside the Cayman Islands, the country to which the personal information is transferred may be a European Economic Area member, a country approved by the European Commission or the recipient may have agreed to model contractual clauses approved by the European Commission that oblige them to protect the personal information.

-You can obtain more details of the protection given to your personal information when it is transferred outside the Cayman Islands or Hong Kong, including a copy of any standard data protection clauses entered into with recipients of your personal information, by contacting us using the details set out under "Contacting Us" below.
+You can obtain more details of the protection given to your personal information when it is transferred outside the Cayman Islands, British Virgin Islands or Hong Kong, including a copy of any standard data protection clauses entered into with recipients of your personal information, by contacting us using the details set out under "Contacting Us" below.

 7. Data Retention